 We need to make more quality education options available for students that fit their unique needs and unlock their God-given potential, rather than force everyone into a one-size-fits-all system.
 This is why I’ve advocated for school choice during my time in the U.S. Senate to create a free-market approach to education that prevents zip codes from dictating students’ success.

-On the higher education side, our country needs to do a much better job of preparing students to enter the workforce.
-That starts by recognizing not everyone needs to attend a traditional four-year college, but everyone has the right to an opportunity.
-Career and technical education programs like dual enrollment and apprenticeships should be recognized as the respectable paths for opportunity that they are, not treated as second-rate.
+On the post-secondary education side, our country needs to do a much better job of preparing students to enter the workforce.
+That starts by recognizing a traditional four-year college might not be right for everyone.
+Career and technical education programs like dual enrollment, apprenticeships, and short-term certifications should be recognized as the respectable paths for opportunity that they are, not treated as second-rate.

 I will continue to advocate for workforce development as a means to increasing opportunities and spurring economic growth.
 I’m committed to working with my colleagues to promote and invest in the educational programs that will open the doors of opportunity and equip students with the skills they need to succeed in 21st-century jobs.

 Improving education is so important to me that I made it the topic of my very first floor speech in the U.S. Senate.
 In my speech, I highlighted my desire to focus on educational opportunities for all students and ways we can ensure students are set up for success in and out of the classroom.
 WATCH

 School choice ensures all students have access to the same educational opportunities, regardless of their zip code.
 That is why I have taken action to expand school choice for students